raphaelquast/EOmaps/docs/api.rst

 🗺 Exporting the map as jpeg/png, etc.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the map is ready, an image of the map can be saved at any time by using:
+Once the map is ready, an image of the map can be saved at any time by using :py:meth:`Maps.savefig`

 .. code-block:: python

+    m = Maps()
+    ...
     m.savefig("snapshot1.png", dpi=100, transparent=False, ...)